4 Things Rachel Carson Believed In That Can Help You Stay Positive in Tough Times

 - Helped Carson develop academic arguments and gauge the emotional impact of her writing drafts.

 - Supported Rachel to stay positive and keep writing despite her debilitating bouts of loss and illness.

-- Allowed Carson to keep believing in, writing about, and fighting for, her vision for a better world.
+- Allowed Carson to overcome fear, keep believing in, writing about, and fighting for, her vision for a better world.

 How True Friends Help You Stay Positive